CSCfi/fairdata-download/docs/deployment.md

 To initialize the python3 virtual environment, execute the script
 ```
-utils/initialize-venv
+dev_config/utils/initialize-venv
 ```

-The download service server component can be started with Flask command:
+The download service server component can be started using the script

 ```
-source venv/bin/activate
-flask run
+dev_config/fairdata-download-server.sh
 ```

-The download service package generator component can be started with Celery command:
+The download service package generator component can be started using the script

 ```
-source venv/bin/activate
-celery -A download.tasks worker
+dev_config/fairdata-download-generator.sh
 ```

-## Deployment with Docker Swarm
+## Deployment of basic instance with Docker Swarm

+Note that the download service is incorporated into the IDA service Docker environment, which should be the Docker environment used for development of the download service itself.
+The following instructions are for deploying a basic, static instance of the service for use in a Docker swarm with other services which depend on having a running download service.

 Ensure that Docker Swarm is initialized, and finally deploy the stack with template provided in the repository: